 - Check if the introductory rate is applied to new purchases as well along with the transferred amount.

 Read the fine print– Credit card issuers can make money from you in numerous ways.
 The interest rate isn’t the only thing you need to look at.
 You may also be charged with a high annual fee.
-You should look for card with reasonable fees.
+You should look for a card with reasonable fees.
 Credit card companies also charge penalties for paying your bill late.
 In addition, you may have to make a minimum monthly payment on the card.
 The other important thing to consider is the credit card balance transfer processing fee which is usually a percentage of the amount being transferred.
-A high balance transfer fee can significantly reduce the effectiveness of balance transfer.
-Before applying for a card read the terms and condition thoroughly as you don’t want to be paying exorbitant rates for your new credit card.

-Transferring and repayment aren’t same – While using a balance transfer card people are in an essence that they have completely paid off their debts.
-But in reality you’re just transferring your previous balance to the new card to save money from a hefty interest to be paid.
-Balance transfer cards allow you to pay that amount at lower rates of interest.
-It helps you to save an overall interest cost in a long run.
+Transferring and repayment aren’t same – It’s an assumption that by opting for a balance transfer you have completely paid off their debts.
+But in reality, you’re just transferring your previous balance to the new card to save money from a hefty interest to be paid.
 It is also advisable to make a repayment plan so that you do not miss out on any payment.
-If you’re not able to repay the full amount then be ready to switch to another card in the end of deal.

 Careful with the new purchases– No doubt credit card balance transfer is the best way to tackle the multiple credit card debts but it is beneficial only when you control your new purchases.
 Many of the cards offer rewards with the new purchases which generally entice the cardholder to purchase more.
-And the new purchases come with interest charges that will offset your savings from balance transfer.
-Usually, new cards offer interest free period only on the previous transferred amount not on the new spending.
-Some credit cards specify that the transferred amount is qualified for the lower interest rates whereas the new purchases will be levied with the usual higher APR.
-So you must be careful while spending
+And the new purchases come with interest charges that will offset your savings from a balance transfer.

 Here are some of the ways balance transfer can affect your credit rating